-Watching a series or film in its original version (even with subtitles) or listening to music will help you get used to French or Spanish (for example).
-Once you’re there, you’ll be less surprised by accents and speech patterns.
-You’ll make progress without even realizing it!
+Watching a series or film in its original version (even with subtitles) or listening to music will help you get used to the language.
+Once you’re in your WHV destination, you’ll be less surprised by accents and speech patterns.
+You’ll make progress without even realising it!

-Similarly, listening to music, and reading newspapers or blogs in another language will help you learn basic vocabulary.
+Similarly, listening to music, or reading newspapers and blogs in another language will help you learn basic vocabulary.

 0 comments